scottawalters/RLTest/README.md

 ve to do.
 ```

 The sample output was actually missing the L in the word Solving, so the end of my output looks a little different than the provided sample in the last 4 lines, but is correct based on the provided input text.
+Altering the sample input file to remove the L, my output also matches the provided sample output.

 ## Problem 3

 Requires the height/number of stories as an input parameter.
 For a height of 3, provides the following output for the possible numbers of configurations.
+Also tested for a height of 5.
+After working on this and having a less elegant [initial solution](blob/898e3f286101ec83166f56ec39a49d172f69f7e7/src/problem3/CalculateArrangements.java), it became obvious this was basically just the Fibonacci sequence.

 ```
 3